British Prime Minister Rishi Sunak sets July 4 election date to determine who governs the UK

 The drop in April marks the greatest progress to date on five pledges Sunak made in January 2023, including halving inflation, which had climbed to above 11% at the end of 2022.
 Sunak hailed the new figure as a sign his plan was working.

-“Today marks a major moment for the economy, with inflation back to normal,” Sunak said Wednesday.
+“Today marks a major moment for the economy, with inflation back to normal,” Sunak said Wednesday ahead of the election announcement.
 “Brighter days are ahead, but only if we stick to the plan to improve economic security and opportunity for everyone.”

 Voters across the United Kingdom will choose all 650 members of the House of Commons for a term of up to five years.
 The party that commands a majority in the Commons, either alone or in coalition, will form the next government and its leader will be prime minister.